enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 })

 Problems:
-- This is missing a way to clear the memory that is held onto by `arg`.
 - Nothing points to `arg` anymore, it's a memory leak.
   - Maybe we need to store a set of positive ports that are "to be erased"?